arrancurran/madeslowly.github.io/_posts/2018-12-24-you-want-a-website.md

 subtitle: "So what do you need?"
 date: 2018-12-24
 background: 'assets/img/posts/so-you-want-a-website.jpg'
-description: So many people don't even know where to start when looking for a new website.
+description: So many people don't know where to start when looking for a new website.
 This is a helpful guide on what to consider before setting off.
 overview:

 thumbnail: so-you-want-a-website-thumb.jpg